Tuplanolla/contents/README.md

 	[user@arch ~]$ pacman -S gcc make

-The libraries Indefinix depends on are the C standard library `libc` and a configuration file library `libconfig`.
+The libraries Indefinix depends on are the C standard library `libc`, a configuration file library `libconfig` (although not yet) and an optional unit testing framework `cheat`.

 	[user@arch ~]$ pacman -S libc libconfig